CauseIam1/MyXRPL/README.md

-AMM Turbocharger is a way to maximize AMM and asset holdings.
-On top of the amazing AMM itself.
+AMM Token Swapping Turbocharger is a way to maximize AMM and token holdings.
-Here's how it works...
+To take advantage of the Reverse swap calculator and boost your piles, swap some of your assets for other assets (through AMM pool).
+Then load your r-address into the page and looking at live prices, will tell you if it's profitable to reverse swap to pick up profit.
-Let's start with 5 XRPL assets (non corelating, no xrp) and let's create an AMM pool for each asset pair.
+Or you could take advantage of all the benefits of the already amazing AMM and this page, by doing the following… Let's start with 5 XRPL assets (non corelating, no xrp) and let's create an AMM pool for each asset pair.
 Put the AMM pools in a different account than the one that you will be swapping (in cold storage).
 Set the fee for the pools to 1% (the max) as you own the pool and since you will be swapping through your pool, you want your pool to make 1% of the value being swapped through it.